 As it turns out, I was right.

-My first-timers loved Key West and some of the parts I could probably have done without.
+The first-timers to Key West loved it.
 As Key West virgins, they were swept up in the same energy and carnival fun I'd felt the first time I strolled down Duval Street to Mallory Square.
 What they didn't care for so much was my insistence at looking for the 'crusty', even calling it 'crusty' for that matter.
 "Aunt Lori, that's just gross.
 Call it something else."
 How I wished I could explain it to them so their virgin ears and minds would understand!
 They would someday, they just had to fall in love with it first, and no doubt they did.

 I was right, but I was also wrong.